Titles and Roles

 - Cell and Molecular Biology

-Inyeong Choi, PhD, is Associate Professor in the Department of Physiology at Emory University School of Medicine.
+Inyeong Choi, PhD, is Associate Professor in the Department of Cell Biology at Emory University School of Medicine.
 Prior to arriving at Emory, Dr. Choi was Research Associate at Yale University.

 Dr. Choi is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Choi received his PhD from University of Wisconsin in Madison.
 He completed his postdoctoral fellowship at Yale University in New Haven, Connecticut.